shelfwise-llc/clinicpro-ash/README.md

 2. Access the doctor flow at `/doctor/appointments`

-## M-Pesa Integration (Disabled)
+## Payment Processing

-The project previously included M-Pesa integration, which has been disabled in favor of Paystack.
-The M-Pesa code remains in the codebase (commented out) for reference purposes.
+The project uses Paystack for payment processing, which has been fully integrated with multi-tenant support.

 ### Paystack Integration